keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

 ***Flurry of Strikes.*** (1 Ki Point) After Aiwin makes his Multiattack, he may make 2 more attacks with his Cane Sword.

-***Divine Smite.*** As a bonus action, Aiwin charges his sword with divine power and deals an extra 2d8 radiant damage on his next attack.
-(2/day)
+***Divine Smite.*** As a bonus action, Aiwin charges his sword with divine power, expending a spell slot and dealing an extra 2d8 radiant damage on his next attack.
+If the attack misses, the Spell Slot is refunded.

 ***Capacitor Swap.*** Aiwin replaces the capacitor on his cane sword.
 Aiwin refills the charges on his Cane Sword.